Hobbies and interests

 Alainna Krieger

 I applied and got accepted to the college of my dreams, The Master's University in California.
 When I attend this college in August, I will be studying pre-nursing to work towards becoming an RN nurse and learn to incorporate the truth of God's word in my future career.
-Through this, I want to help others spiritually and physically with my future career.
-I want to support those going through struggling times in their lives and share the love of God through those opportunities.
+Through this, I want to help families through their trials of seeing a loved one in pain and relieve their and the patients' anxieties through this horrible ordeal.
+I also want to assist those who are unable to afford medical treatment get the treatment they need.
 After I graduate, I plan on going to nursing school to complete my studies and become an RN.
-After, I plan to help those in my community who need treatment and tell others of the love of Christ who have never heard of Him.
+After, I plan to make a difference in the lives of those around me by helping those in my community who need treatment so they can be home with their loved ones again.

 Education